poanetwork/blockscout-terraform/README.md

 # About

-This repo contains Ansible playbooks designed in purpose of automation [Blockscout](https://github.com/poanetwork/blockscout) deployment builds.
+This repo contains scripts designed to automate [Blockscout](https://github.com/poanetwork/blockscout) deployment builds.
 Currently it supports only [AWS](#AWS) as a cloud provider.

-Playbooks will create all necessary infrastructure along with cloud storage space required for saving configuration and state files.
+In the root folder you can find an Ansible Playbooks that will create all necessary infrastructure and deploy BlockScout.
+Please, read this ReadMe for more information on configuring and executing this playbooks.

+Also you may want to refer to the `lambda` folder which contains a set of scripts that may be useful in your BlockScout infrastructure.

 # Prerequisites